-Loyalty programs achieve this through rewards, discounts, and incentives that may not be available to non-members.
-In addition, perks like sweepstakes, contests, offers, rebates and social kickbacks keep members engaged after signup.
+Loyalty programs achieve this through rewards, discounts and incentives that may not be available to non-members.
+In addition, loyalty amplifiers like sweepstakes, contests, offers, rebates and paid enrollment keep members engaged after signup.

 Related content: The Best Retail Loyalty Programs and What You Can Learn from Them

 They have been around for a few hundred years.
 In the U.S., our ancestors were rewarded for purchases with copper coins (and later, more cost-effective green stamps) that could later be redeemed for products.

 One could argue that these programs were very similar to what brands offer today, which involve consumers spending over time and collecting points that can be redeemed for rewards later.
 As loyalty has evolved, with tokens being replaced by digital rewards, the premise remained the same: Spend over time and receive a reward later.

 What has changed the most today are consumer expectations.

 Given today’s consumers’ heightened expectations and infinite choices in the marketplace, brands need a true custom end-to-end loyalty solution to meet modern customer engagement challenges.